gvw100/HabitHaven/README.md

  think of many small habits that I can strive for.
 An app would help organize the habit formation process, bringing the user one step closer to transforming their life.
- ## User Stories
+ ## User Stories (I have implemented the first 5 so far)
 - As a user, I want to be able to add a habit to my list of habits and specify the name, frequency/period, and description.
-- As a user, I want to be able to mark a habit as complete for a specific time. (eg:
+- As a user, I want to be able to mark a habit as completed for the current time period. (eg:
-I did 20 push-up successfully at 8 am)
+I did 20 push-up successfully)
+- As a user, I want to be able to view a list of all my active habits.
+- As a user, I want to be able to edit my habits.
+- As a user, I want to be able to delete my habits.
 - As a user, I want to be able to view my streak so far for each habit.
   - For now, I think streaks will be defined in terms of the cycle period.
 For example, if someone wants to read twice per week, their streak would be three if this was done successfully for three weeks.
-- As a user, I want to be able to view a list of all my active habits.
 - As a user, I want to be able to customize notification reminders for each habit.